 We had raised our children together, shared those special moments; traveled that bumpy road of young adulthood with all its detours and craziness.
 And I always thought (in my complacency,) we would be right there for one another-embracing old age smugly, as we rocked and talked, remembering our youth and its giddy time, in the autumn of our lives.

 It was not to be.
 Mary became very sick.
-Suddenly that spring, she found out she had a terminal illness on a day that seemed to be created for singing and laughing, not sadness, not dying.
+Suddenly that fall, she found out she had a terminal illness on a day that seemed to be created for singing and laughing, not sadness, not dying.

-In the last days of her sickness, which traveled so quickly and came long before old age had time to lay its hand on her; she would in late afternoons lean on my arm and we would slowly stroll around her yard or sit in the swing.
+In the last days of her sickness, which traveled so quickly and came long before old age had time to lay its hand on her; she would in late afternoons lean on my arm and we would stroll around her yard or sit in the swing.
 Her own strength was quickly fleeing, but she seemed to find reservoirs of inner peace.

 She would gently smile with those luminous eyes of hers, and I would grab her hand and hold it tightly, anxious to keep her earth bound.
 No, I’d think, unable to accept the happening of the thing; don’t be heavenly; please don’t be heavenly; let’s talk of parties and old loves.
 Let’s put on swingy earrings, hot pink lipstick, and drink a glass of wine.
 Let’s remember our beach trips, Christmas.
 But, it was not to be, and there was little I could do except hold her hand through the dark times.

 For such a long time after she died I would find myself heading for the phone to call her.
 She just walks into my mind.
 Often there was a problem, or a joke I needed to share.
 Some days I longed to just pick her up, go rambling somewhere, anywhere just leave.
 I still feel the need to tell her goodbye.
 There wasn’t enough time we were too busy just living.